Petite symphonie concertante

 Petite symphonie concertante, Op.
 54, is an orchestral composition by the Swiss composer Frank Martin, one of his best-known works.

 Martin received the commission for the work in 1944, though progress was delayed by work on the oratorio In Terra Pax.
-The Petite symphonie concertante was completed the following year and received its premiere in Zurich on May 27, 1946, under the direction of Paul Sacher, who is also the work's dedicatee.
+The Petite symphonie concertante was completed the following year and received its premiere in Zürich on May 27, 1946 under the direction of Paul Sacher, the work's dedicatee.
 Sacher's commission prompted Martin to assume the unusual ensemble of harp, harpsichord, piano and string orchestra divided into two groups, though all accounts suggest the final choice of instruments was the composer's own.
 Using all of the common stringed instruments available, Martin desired to use the harp, harpsichord and piano not as accompanying, or 'basso continuo' instruments (as is often their role) but as solos, thus being a distant echo of J.S.
 Bach's Brandenburg Concerto No. 5, and justifying the work's title of symphonie concertante.
 The work gained Martin international recognition.

 The Petite symphonie concertante is in two movements, separated by the briefest of pauses.
 Each movement may then be divided into two 'halves', though the relationship between each part differs considerably between the two: the first comprises a slow introduction of forty-six bars out of which the following Allegro derives all of its motivic material; the second begins with an Adagio which showcases the three solo instruments (harp, piano, then harpsichord) before breaking into a lively march.